Stochastic Treatment Choice with Empirical Welfare Updating: Accounting for the cost of treatment in the JTPA Study sample

-To supplement our analysis, we include two additional figures in \cref{AFIG:DP-C,AFIG:DP} (\cpageref{AFIG:DP-C,AFIG:DP}).
-These figures are intended to give some idea about how the concentration of the von Mises-Fisher distribution influences the propensity with which individuals are assigned to the treatment group.
+To supplement our analysis, we include two additional figures in \cref{AFIG:DP-C,AFIG:DP}.
+These figures are intended to give some idea about how the concentration of the von Mises-Fisher distribution influences the propensity with which individuals are assigned to the experimental group.
 For example, given a particular instance of the von Mises-Fisher distribution, one individual might have a high propensity of assignment whereas another might have a low propensity.
-In other words, the number of directional vectors that are drawn from the von Mises-Fisher distribution for which the first individual is assigned to the treatment group is greater than for the second individual.
-As the value of $\kappa$ increases, so these directional vectors concentrate around the mean direction, and the propensity of assignment to the treatment group approaches zero or one for each individual.
-We see from \cref{AFIG:DP-C} that, when the mean direction is $\mu^*$, the propensity of assignment in the cost-adjusted JTPA Study sample tends towards one for all individuals.
-In contrast, and to illustrate the possibility of complete dichotomy, for the raw JTPA Study sample, we see from \cref{AFIG:DP} that the propensity of assignment diverges as $\kappa$ increases.
+In other words, the number of directional vectors that are drawn from the von Mises-Fisher distribution for which the first individual is assigned to the experimental group is greater than for the second individual.
+As $\kappa$ increases, so these directional vectors concentrate around the mean direction, and the propensity of assignment to the experimental group approaches zero or one for each individual.
+We see from \cref{AFIG:DP-C} that, when $\mu$ is fixed at $\mu^*$, the propensity of assignment in the costed data tends towards one for all individuals.
+In contrast, and to illustrate the possibility of complete dichotomy, for the raw data, we see from \cref{AFIG:DP} that the propensity of assignment diverges as $\kappa$ increases.
 We observe in both datasets that much of the variation in propensity is driven by a few individuals in the tail, who are likely those individuals whose individual characteristics make them outliers.
-In both cases, the median propensity of treatment (i.e., the probability with which the average individual in the sample is assigned to the treatment group) tends towards one.
+In both cases, the median propensity of treatment (i.e., the probability with which the average individual in the sample is assigned to the experimental group) tends towards one.